Coding Schemes Based on Reed-Muller Codes for $(d,\infty)$-RLL Input-Constrained Channels: Notation and Preliminaries

-In our $(d,\infty)$-RLL constrained code constructions in this paper, we shall use constrained subcodes of a sequence $\left\{\hat{\mathcal{C}}_m(R) = \text{RM}(m,v_m)\right\}_{m\geq 1}$ of rate $R$, and explicitly compute the rates of the coding schemes.
-From the discussion in Section \ref{sec:lincodesBMS} above, we arrive at the fact that using the bit-MAP decoder of $\hat{\mathcal{C}}_m(R)$, the rates of the constrained subcodes of $\hat{\mathcal{C}}_m(R)$, computed in this paper, are in fact achievable (with bit-error probabilities going to zero as the blocklength goes to infinity) over $(d,\infty)$-RLL input-constrained BMS channels, so long as $R<C$.
+In our $(d,\infty)$-RLL constrained code constructions in this paper, we shall use constrained subcodes of a sequence $\left\{{\hat{\mathcal{C}}_m} = \text{RM}(m,v_m)\right\}_{m\geq 1}$ of rate $R$, and explicitly compute the rates of the coding schemes.
+From the discussion in Section \ref{sec:lincodesBMS} above, we arrive at the fact that using the bit-MAP or block-MAP decoders of ${\hat{\mathcal{C}}_m}$, the rates of the constrained subcodes of ${\hat{\mathcal{C}}_m}$, computed in this paper, are in fact achievable over $(d,\infty)$-RLL input-constrained BMS channels, so long as $R<C$.